-Outdoor fire pits are popular because they don’t have many restrictions.
-They are easy to build, reasonably priced and can be located almost anywhere in your backyard or on your patio or deck.
+Outdoor fire pit installation is popular because there aren’t many restrictions.
+They are easy to build, reasonably priced, and can be located almost anywhere in your backyard or on your patio or deck.
 Unlike outdoor fireplaces, they sit low to the ground without tall chimneys that can often block scenic views.
 Their small profile makes them a great outdoor feature for homes with large backyards as well as small homes with limited outdoor space.

-An outdoor fire pit is basically a hole, below ground or above ground, with raised walls that surround the opening.
+Outdoor fire pit installation consists of a hole, below ground or above ground, with raised walls that surround the opening.
 Since the pit area contains fire (like a fireplace firebox), it must be made with authentic firebrick or a regulated fireproof material for safety.
 For added safety, the fire pit should include a steel ring liner, similar to those used in campgrounds and park campfires, that protects building materials from excessive heat.
 Even natural materials like stone, rock and concrete can crack and dry out over time from too much heat.
 They will eventually break down and start to crumble.

 Fire pits can be wood burning or fueled by gas.
-Gas pits require a gas line that must be trenched and piped to a connection point at the house.
+Gas fire pit installation requires a gas line that must be trenched and piped to a connection point at the house.
 This makes them a little more expensive to operate, but they are easier to use and maintain.
 Outdoor fire pits can be built in any shape and size.
 Most fire pits that are dug into the ground are round, but many above ground fire pits seen on patios and decks are often rectangular or square.
 Building materials typically include natural stone, rock, brick and concrete.

-Although building an outdoor fire pit can be a DIY project, hiring a professional contractor is recommended to ensure maximum safety for your property.
+Although outdoor fire pit installation can be a DIY project, hiring a professional contractor is recommended to ensure maximum safety for your property.
 Contact the outdoor fire pit installation experts at Borst Landscape and Design today!

 10 Great Fire Pits For Your Backyard

-Now that you know the basic requirements of outdoor fire pits and how they work, take a look at some amazing fire pit designs that you could install in your backyard.
+Now that you know the basic requirements of outdoor fire pit installation and how they work, take a look at some amazing fire pit designs that you could install in your backyard.

 1. Stone Serenity

-Modern, simplistic and sleek, this particular fire pit designed by Borst Landscape & Design is great for those who want the beauty of a fire pit without all the mess.
-It’s gas powered and filled with beautiful shattered glass ( but can be filled with fake logs if you choose).
-This fire pit is smokeless, so it’s easy on all people enjoying it outdoors.
+Modern, simplistic, and sleek, this particular fire pit designed by Borst Landscape & Design is great for those who want the beauty of a fire pit without all the mess.
+It’s gas-powered and filled with beautiful shattered glass ( but can be filled with fake logs if you choose).
+This fire pit is smokeless, so it’s easy on all people to enjoy it outdoors.
 It can be turned on or off remotely from inside the house.
-Installation for this pit is quick, so you’ll be enjoying the brilliant night color of the shatter glass in no time!
+Installation for this pit is quick, so you’ll be enjoying the brilliant night color of the shattered glass in no time!

 2. Natural Setting

-For small backyards, round fire pits that are dug into the ground offer a natural looking setting.
-The fire pit can be surrounded by rocks, bricks or stones that compliment your patio and landscape without being too obvious.
+For small backyards, round fire pits that are dug into the ground offer a natural-looking setting.
+The fire pit can be surrounded by rocks, bricks, or stones that complement your patio and landscape without being too obvious.
 This type of unobtrusive fire pit is great for cozy conversations or roasting marshmallows on a chilly night with the kids.
 Circle the fire pit with comfortable outdoor chairs and that’s all you need for a relaxing evening.

 3. Dining and Relaxing